juulio/juulio.github.io/README.md

 2. Clone this repo into the desired folder.

-3. Go into the recently cloned project folder, Make sure there's a package.json file and type **npm install**.
+3. Go into the recently cloned project folder, Make sure there's a package.json file and type **npm i**.
 After this command is properly finished, there will be a new 'node_modules' folder.

 4. To run the project type